owlbarn/tutorial/chapters/linalg.md

 ```

-We can see that by changing the matrix by only a tiny bit, the inverse of $A$ changes dramatically, and so is the resulting solution vector $x$.
+We can see that by changing the matrix by only a tiny bit, the inverse of $$A$$ changes dramatically, and so is the resulting solution vector $$x$$.

 ## Determinants